Castel Gandolfo: Education

-Castel Gandolfo does not host secondary schools.
-Within the municipal area lie a private kindergarten run by the Paul VI Pontifical Municipal School, which is primary and secondary level.
-The Scuola Media Statale "Dante Alighieri" and other religious institutions deal with primary education.
+There are no secondary schools in Castel Gandolfo but within the municipal boundaries there is a private kindergarten run by the Paul VI Pontifical Municipal School, at primary and secondary level.
+The Scuola Media Statale "Dante Alighieri" and other religious institutions provide primary education.

-The Catholic Institute of Technology, which opened in 2024, is an R1 research university, building on a long-standing tradition of great Catholic scientists and engineers.
-Catholic Tech offers bachelors degrees in various science and engineering disciplines.
+The Catholic Institute of Technology, which opened in 2024, aspires to be an R1 research university, building on a long-standing tradition of major Roman Catholic scientists and engineers.
+CatholicTech offers bachelors’ degrees in various science and engineering disciplines.

-Walsh University, which has its main campus in North Canton, Ohio, United States, holds a small campus in Castel Gandolfo.
+Walsh University, which has its main campus in North Canton, Ohio, United States, has a small campus in Castel Gandolfo.
 Classes are held in the fall, spring and summer for Walsh students.